pndni/TNT_pipeline_2012/README.rst

                            -sub_cortical_mni_autoreg mode (binary flag, default: False) -subcortical_bestlinreg    FORBIDDEN. use bestlinreg for initial linear registration to colin27 - can only be used in -sub_cortical_mni_autoreg mode (binary flag, default: False)

+Other options:

+-debug                     Reduce mincANTS iterations to quickly test that the pipeline runs without errors.

 Example methods write-up